secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/workato/index.html.md

 Process developed to get lead data into Marketo and SFDC when a new trial is started or a free SaaS registration is completed on gitlab.com.

+This is also being worked on to send to [Iterable](/handbook/marketing/marketing-operations/iterable/#overview).

 ### Marketo Form to SFDC case

 Process developed at the request of the Sales team to set-up a web form that, once filled, creates a case in Salesforce.
 This is meant for existing SMB accounts.

 ### List import Bot

-Work in process to set up an automated workflow for list imports in Marketo.
+This is an automated workflow for list imports in Marketo.
+Refer to [handbook page](/handbook/marketing/marketing-operations/automated-list-import/) for more information.

-### Eventbrite integration

-Events integrated with Marketo through the Workato connector.
-Always-on integration planned.

 ### Email domain